clearboy/Book_Fundamentals_of_Internal_Kongfu/Fundamentals of Internal Kongfu/Chapter 1.md

 * * * -

-IMy understanding: Internal kung fu is a skill.
+My understanding: Internal kung fu is a skill.
 As opposed to knowledge, you can always deepen your ability to perform this skill.
 Also, kung fu has 2 parts: the internal and external.
 The difference is the heart of the effort.
 The heart of the effort is your spirit directed at a purpose or target.